 “No Ambassador,” Sofita became the proper hizak.
 “If it altered my physicality, I wouldn’t be obligated to sustain this musculature.”

-“I’ll refrain from commenting on your physique,” Dag scowled.
-She pulled a small brush from her trouser pocket and dragged it over the suit jacket’s front.
+“I’ll refrain from commenting on your physique,” Dag pulled a small brush from her trouser pocket and began dragging it over her suit jacket’s front.
 “That swimsuit is atrocious, Komad.”

 “Is that an ambassador service pin?” she asked.

-Dag’s hand found the medallion on her collar.
-“Yes, it is.”
+Dag’s hand moved to the medallion on her collar.

 “I begin classes in Mynu this week,” the young thing aimed a casual finger toward the two older breeder’s poolside before letting loose a barrage.
 “My nestor is a burxol therapist, my other mako, she’s an intimacy counselor, with the Zaxiri College.”

 Sofita and Dag craned their necks for a look.